Carath\'eodory boundary extensions for generalized quasiregular mappings: Introduction

-where $K\geqslant 1$ is some constant, and $\Gamma$ is an arbitrary family of paths in $D.$ It was obtained by E. Poletsky in the early 70s last century, see~\cite[theorem~1]{Pol}.
+where $K\geqslant 1$ is some constant, and $\Gamma$ is an arbitrary family of paths in $D.$ It was obtained for quasiregular mappings by E.~Poletsky for quasiregular mappings in the early 70s last century, see~\cite[Theorem~1]{Pol}.
 If there exists $f^{\,-1}=g,$ then instead of~(\ref{eq5}) we may write $M(\Gamma)\leqslant K\cdot M(g(\Gamma)),$ and this inequality is similar to~(\ref{eq2*A}) for $Q\equiv K.$ This circumstance justifies our proposed name of the relation~(\ref{eq2*A}).

-\begin{remark} Note that all quasiregular mappings $f:D\setminus\{x_0\}\rightarrow {\Bbb R}^n$ satisfy the condition
+\begin{remark} Note that all quasiregular mappings $f:D\rightarrow {\Bbb R}^n$ satisfy the condition

 at each point $y_0\in \overline{f(D)}\setminus\{\infty\}$ with some constant $K_O=K_O(f)\geqslant 1$ and an arbitrary Lebesgue-dimensional function $\eta: (r_1,r_2)\rightarrow [0,\infty],$ which satisfies condition~(\ref{eqA2}).
 Indeed, quasiregular mappings satisfy the condition